ShiftSoftware/Website/docs/software-development/feature-toggles.md

 * Bug fixing report during feature development.
 * Disabling the new feature on production due to the bug/error detection.
 * To asynchronize the different team's work, the team that finishes the work pushes their work to production and turns off the feature switch until it is permitted to be published.

-Below is our strategy for organizing our work into tasks:

 ## <span style="font-weight:400;">Application</span>
 We create a configuration file in an environment that is not compiled on the main source code containing switches for turning on/off the system features.